• FAQ

 5. Company Culture

-HR departments are not solely responsible for building company culture, however, HR’s uniquely positioned to set the tone and foster a positive workplace culture within an organization.
+HR departments are not solely responsible for building company culture.
+However, HR is uniquely positioned to help shape and support company culture, from onboarding to ongoing engagement and fostering a positive workplace culture within an organization.
 From recruitment to the start of the employer-employee relationship, HR team members are responsible for communicating the company’s mission, values and culture to candidates as well as attracting and recruiting people who are well suited to the organization’s culture.
 HR in a sense, lays the foundation and sets the cultural expectations for an organization when new employees join the team.
 HR’s influence in culture also extends far beyond the first day of employment.
 Depending on the company, HR may be involved in employee engagement efforts, managing employee resource groups, conflict resolution, employee communications, company events, professional development programs and more.

 • Operational Human Resources Information System (HRIS): Systems used to help provide HR managers with the data they need to perform tasks such as performance management, promotions, hiring and internal personnel changes.
 An operational HRIS will track and provide reporting for human resource data such as employee records, position details and performance review information.

-• Tactical HRIS: These are more useful for making big-picture decisions about things like resource allocation, job analyses and professional development.
+• Tactical HRIS: These are more useful for making day-to-day operational decisions about things like resource allocation, job analyses and professional development.
 In addition to internal figures, tactical HRIS systems also deal with data such as union information, competitor data, government requirements and more.

-• Strategic HRIS: These systems can help raise awareness regarding available labor resources and proper workforce planning by managing data like market information and operations budgets.
+• Strategic HRIS: These tools are useful for providing a long-term view of HR strategies and helping align these strategies with company goals.
+Strategic HRIS systems can help raise awareness regarding available labor resources and proper workforce planning by managing data like market information and operations budgets.

 • Comprehensive HRIS: These systems are considered to be a one-stop shop for storing and displaying any information needed to perform nearly all HR functions, including operational, tactical and strategic matters.
 A combination of all the above systems, these work as a streamlined database and platform to offer easy review and management of a variety of HR-related tasks.